 You put a lot of thought into the software that you purchase for your HOA management company.
 It’s important that you also think about the best way to roll that software out to your team and the residents you serve.
 Here are a few ideas to help with the smooth implementation of your next technology purchase.

 Start with a plan.
-Your implementation plan should include key dates, tasks to be done and important role players.
+Your implementation plan should include key dates, tasks to be done, and important role players.
 Create a launch plan that includes when the technology is going live and how you will announce it to your team and to residents.
-Plan for training for your managers and support for end users.
-Having a well-crafted plan will ensure your implantation runs smoothly and no balls are dropped.
+Plan for training for your managers and support for end-users.
+Having a well-crafted plan will ensure your implementation runs smoothly and no balls are dropped.

 Be transparent.
 Employees may be resistant to change; transparency can help.
 Employees who are kept in the loop and understand their role in the transition will be more likely to buy-in and help with a successful rollout.
 Keep employees informed of the progress of the implementation and how it will affect their day-to-day at work.

 Training is key.
 Employees who don’t understand how to use new software are likely to become less productive and less satisfied with their jobs.
 If employees aren’t taught how to take advantage of the new resources provided to them, implementing new technology can be a wasted effort.
-Prevent that by making training a high priority item for your community association managers.
-Adoption can start from the top down.
+Prevent that by making training a high-priority item for your community association managers.
+Adoption can start from the top.
 Be sure you attend training courses for the new software.
 Your team will see the importance of learning how to use the new technology.